 \subsection{Explore-Go on partially observable environments}

-We have demonstrated the ability of our method Explore-Go to improve generalisation to new contexts in the fully observable Four-Rooms environment.
-Here we consider the more challenging partially observable setting with first-person image observations from ViZDoom \citep[see top of Figure \ref{fig:vizdoom},][]{Wydmuch2019ViZdoom}.
-We evaluate the My Way Home scenario, where the agent learns to navigate through a labyrinth-like surrounding to reach a green vest.
-We turn this environment into a CMDP by having the context determine the position of the goal and the initial position and orientation of the agent.
-The set of goal positions in the training and evaluation tasks are disjoint, ensuring that all evaluation tasks are unreachable.
-Our baseline agent is trained using the Asynchronous PPO (APPO) algorithm as implemented by Sample Factory \citep{petrenko2020sf}.
-We combine Explore-Go with the APPO algorithm by including an explore phase at the beginning of each episode, using an E3B \citep{henaff_exploration_2022} pure exploration agent trained in parallel (as described in Section \ref{sec:explore-go}).
-In Figure \ref{fig:vizdoom} we see that APPO and APPO+Explore-Go achieve similar training performance, but Explore-Go significantly improves the generalisation of the learned policy to unseen, unreachable contexts.
-We refer to supplementary material \ref{app:vizdoom} for more details on this experiment.
+We have demonstrated the ability of Explore-Go to improve generalization to new contexts in fully observable environments.
+Here we consider the more challenging partially observable setting with first-person image observations from ViZDoom \citep[see top of Figure~\ref{fig:vizdoom},][]{wydmuch_vizdoom_2019}.
+We evaluate the My Way Home scenario, where the agent must navigate through a labyrinth-like surrounding to reach a green vest.
+We turn this environment into a CMDP by having the context determine the goal location and the initial position and orientation of the agent.
+Our baseline agent uses the recurrent Asynchronous PPO (APPO) algorithm as implemented by Sample Factory \citep{petrenko_sample_2020}.
+APPO+Explore-Go uses an E3B \citep{henaff_exploration_2022} pure exploration agent trained in parallel (as described in Section~\ref{sec:explore-go}), and resets the RNN hidden state after each exploration phase (as if the agent had started the episode there).
+In Figure~\ref{fig:vizdoom} we see APPO and APPO+Explore-Go achieve similar training performance, but Explore-Go significantly improves the generalization to unseen, unreachable contexts.
+See Appendix~\ref{app:vizdoom} for more details.